kennysmithed/oels2023/oels_practical_wk7.md

   trial_duration: 1000,
 };
 ```
-Note that just including `prompt: " "` doesn't work, the code correctly identifies the fact that the prompt is empty, we have to include some content there.
+Note that just including `prompt: " "` doesn't work, we have to include some content there.

 The more important problem with this simple approach, like I said in connection with the self-paced reading experiment, is that building this flat timeline is going to be very laborious and redundant for an experiment involving more than a few observation trials, and quite error prone (even just writing out this little example I forgot to change the `prompt` for the second trial from "buv" to "cal", which might end up being an important mistake in a frequency-learning experiment), and there is no easy way to randomise the trial list without hopelessly scrambling everything.